Overview of Implant Placement

-After planning and preparation, implant placement tends to be a very quick, gentle procedure.
-The procedure to place a dental implant takes 10 to 20 minutes for one implant and 30 to 60 minutes for multiple implants.
+Implant placement requires careful, detail oriented planning on our part.
+The procedure to place a dental implant is very gentle and takes 10 to 20 minutes for one implant and 30 to 60 minutes for multiple implants.
 The number of appointments and time required, vary from patient to patient.
 We have had patients describe the procedure as “boring” and we gladly accept that.

 Dr. Hullett reviews the case with you in order to provide great precision and meet your expectations.

 Prior to surgery, you may receive antibiotics and for greater comfort, intravenous sedation or nitrous oxide (laughing gas).
 These options are discussed with you at your consultation appointment.
 A local anesthetic will be administered to numb the area where the implant will be placed.

-When you are comfortable, the Dr. Hullett makes a small incision in the gum tissue to reveal the bone, creates space using special instruments, and gently inserts the titanium implant.
+When you are comfortable, the Dr. Hullett makes a small incision in the gum tissue to reveal the top of the bone ridge, creates space using special instruments, and gently inserts the titanium implant.
 You will not feel this.
 The top of this implant is often visible through the gum as a silver button.
 Your gum tissue is one of your main blood supply and we pay special attention to it’s health.

 2. Tooth Loss